marcoverl/CVUserGuide/source/ManagingImages.rst

   :ref:`Contextualisations<contextualisation>`),
   which allows to customize the image after installation.
-- If you use Fedora, CentOS, or RHEL, the *cloud-utils-growpart package* must be installed, since it is needed for extending partitions. if you use Ubuntu or Debian, the *cloud-initramfs-growroot* package, which supports resizing root partition on the first boot, must be installed.
+- If you use Fedora, CentOS, or RHEL, the *cloud-utils-growpart* and *gdisk* packages must be installed, since they are needed for extending partitions. if you use Ubuntu or Debian, the *cloud-initramfs-growroot* package, which supports resizing root partition on the first boot, must be installed.

 ..
 NOTE ::
     Another possible way to create an image is: